-Acid Rain: What It Is And Its Impact On The Environment
+Defining Acid Rain - What It Is And Its Impact On The Environment

-If the conditions are favorable, a chemical reaction between these harmful gases and natural elements like water moisture in the air, a type of precipitation occurs that is very harmful to both organic and inorganic matter on the surface.
+If the conditions are favorable, a chemical reaction takes place between these harmful gases and natural elements like water and moisture in the air, resulting in a type of precipitation that is very harmful to both organic and inorganic matter on the surface.

 This article examines what acid rain is and how it forms.
 It then focuses on the important facts you need to know about this phenomenon.